Dakota State University students walking around campus

 • Knowledge areas

-• If you don’t have the degrees, coursework or experience needed to meet the knowledge requirements in cyber, data privacy, computer science, or technology, you may still be admitted to the program, if you meet the other minimum requirements.
+• If you don’t have the degrees, coursework or experience needed to meet the knowledge requirements, you may still be admitted to the program, if you meet the other minimum requirements.
 You may need to complete additional coursework or demonstrate competency.

 • No GRE scores required